From excitement to reality: Implementing passenger rail on the Gulf Coast

 Federal advocacy and allies were essential to turning local momentum for passenger rail from New Orleans to Mobile—set to reopen this very year—into a regional, and national, success story.

 In recognition of recent progress for passenger service in the Coastal South, we’re releasing a four-part series exploring how unified regional and national approaches, supported by local advocacy and sound policy, can help create a successful passenger rail network.
 This is part three of the series, written by Mehr Mukhtar and London Weier.
-Read part one here and part two here.
+Read part one on the history of passenger rail, part two on building momentum for change, and part four on next steps for a national network.

 As we explained in our last article on passenger rail in the Gulf Coast, in 2017, the Federal Railroad Administration’s Gulf Coast Working Group (GCWG) established that the region needs passenger rail expansion, first from New Orleans to Mobile—a major step in growing the region’s rail network.
 However, the restoration process would require infrastructure and operations investment.